The First Steps

 - Researching internships, pre-college programs, instruction, developing a curriculum of art exhibitions and events, and other resources that could contribute to artistic growth

-- Preparing applications and submissions to Young Arts and other competitions
+- Preparing applications and submissions to competitions (Young Arts, etc.)

 Final application submission